Rajasi-Desai/Kloseted_Supply/docs/milestone3.md

 # Contribution

 ### Rajasi:
 I worked on the markdown file and connected the database to Heroku by adding the config variables.
+I also helped rerouting a few routes.

 ### Grace:
 I worked on the Database class and connected some server endpoints.
 I also worked on changing on how to get the data from a JSON to getting from a database

 ### Isi: